Greenway's 1950s pop-up Christmas cinema

 - 3pm screenings on Mondays 24 and 31 December.

 Tickets will be available to book online and by phone from 1 July.

 Christmas in the house

 The 1950s cinema theme is complemented by the 1950s Christmas decorations in the house.
-Retro toys are waiting to be wrapped and played with, along with stories and pictures of family celebrations on display.
-Christmas songs from the fifties are played at the piano; sure to prompt a sing-along.
+Retro toys will be waiting to be wrapped and played with, along with stories and pictures of family celebrations on display.
+Christmas songs from the fifties will be played at the piano; sure to prompt a sing-along.